 - Bar-retained: A thin metal bar runs along the jaw line and is attach to two to five implants.
 Clasps are fixed along the bar and dentures so that the dentures can be secured to the bar and held firmly in place.

 - Ball-retained: Each implant has a ball-shaped metal attachment that snaps into the denture and holds it securely in place.

 The amount of time it takes for the complete implant procedure varies according to which teeth you are replacing and the condition of the remaining gums and jawbones.
 On average, it takes five months to complete the lower jaw and seven months to complete the upper jaw; however, it can take up to a year or more.

 The following steps are involved in receiving your implant dentures.

-- Initial consultation: Dr. Wolfington has advanced training in the placement of implants and will meet with you to review your medical and dental history, take x-rays, and create impressions of your teeth and gums, with which the models will be made.
+- Initial consultation: Dr. Edwards has advanced training in the placement of implants and will meet with you to review your medical and dental history, take x-rays, and create impressions of your teeth and gums, with which the models will be made.

 - Temporary dentures: If you aren’t wearing a denture, you will be provided with a temporary set to wear until your final implant dentures are ready.
-This temporary denture will help Dr. Wolfington determine the final position of your teeth for your final denture implant.
+This temporary denture will help Dr. Edwards determine the final position of your teeth for your final denture implant.

 - First surgery: During the first surgery, the implants will be placed in the jawbone under the gums.
 [Provider Name] waits approximately three to four months for the lower jaw or five to six months for the upper jaw before scheduling the next surgery, in order to make sure the implants have properly fused to the jawbone.